• Skip to primary navigation

 Asparagus with lemon, olive oil, garlic powder, salt, pepper, lemon, and parmesan.

-• Asparagus spears - Asparagus is a delicious green vegetable that is high in vitamins A, C, and K, folate, and fiber.
+• Asparagus spears - Asparagus is a delicious and earthy vegetable that is high in vitamins A, C, and K, folate, and fiber.
 Wash and trim the asparagus before seasoning and cooking.

 • Olive oil - Olive oil adds fat to the dish and allows the asparagus to roast.
 Additionally, it allows the seasoning to cling to the asparagus.